- Course Code:

 Objectives and learning outcomes of the course

-At the end of the course, a student should be able to demonstrate a sound knowledge of a number of selected topics in English company law and a specialised knowledge in those topics studied for coursework essays.
+At the end of the course, a student should be able to demonstrate a sound knowledge of a number of selected topics in English company law and a specialised knowledge in the topic studied for the coursework essay.

 Method of assessment